threefoldtech/TF_Grid_3.12/src/3.50/validators_and_staking.md

 ## Staking Proposition: Farm and Validator Altogether

-We are open to suggestions when it comes to implement farm staking alongside with validator staking.
+We are open to suggestions when it comes to implementing farm staking alongside with validator staking.